SoftDesLab/PIRANHA/README.md

 ## User Cases
 1. Actors
-  a.
-Customer User
+     * **Customer User** <br />

-    i.
-The customer are the users who will benefit from the program.
+         - The customer are the users who will benefit from the program.
 The actions that they can perform are to scan any website link,           store the phishing website link to the blacklist, view the bar graph of fraud and safe sites and show the information about             the program and its authors.
+     * **Software Developer** <br />

+         - The software developers created the program using machine learning algorithm to determine whether the site is safe or not.
+They are also the one who manages the database of the application and the listed phishing websites in the blacklist.
 2. List of Use Cases
-  a.
-Customer User Cases
+     * **Customer User Cases** <br />

-    i.
-Scan link
+       - Scan link
-      o	The user will enter a suspicious website, then the application will scan the website.
-The URL is converted into different data           through functions in the program and is tested in a categorical dependent variable that is in binary using linear regression to         determine if the site is safe or not. ii.
-Display Blacklist
+         - The user will enter a suspicious website, then the application will scan the website.
+The URL is converted into different                data through functions in the program and is tested in a categorical dependent variable that is in binary using linear                  regression to determine if the site is safe or not.
+       - Display Blacklist
-      o	If the user has identified that the website is a phishing website, then the user can add it to the blacklist to feed the                 dataset.
+         -	If the user has identified that the website is a phishing website, then the user can add it to the blacklist to feed the                 dataset.
 The list of these data is displayed in a table once the user clicks the refresh button because it is in a real-time             basis.
-The user can also view the graph which presents all the websites entered in the database. iii.
-Show Program and Developers Information
+The user can also view the graph which presents all the websites entered in the database.
+       - Show Program and Developers Information
-      o	The user can view the insights of the team who created the program and its background.
+         - The user can view the insights of the team who created the program and its background.
-### General User
-* **Feature 1** <br />
-  - As a general user, I want to...
-* **Feature 2** <br />
+     * **Software Developer Case** <br />

-  - As a general user, I want  to...
+       - Manage Stored Data
+         - The developers manages the database of the application.
+They can create, read, update and delete the database of the website             list.

 ## System Architecture
-* **UML Case Diagram**
+* **Case Diagram**
 ![UML Case Diagram-1](https://user-images.githubusercontent.com/40769687/80790810-5e494d80-8bc2-11ea-8e95-67beebe3434e.png)
-* **UML**
+* **Classes Diagram**

 ![UML PIRANHA](https://user-images.githubusercontent.com/40769687/80791010-f1828300-8bc2-11ea-82b4-f4bbc75fa7ef.png)